Shamiltesting/JavaScript/README.md

 # JavaScript-
-The tutorial for QA Engineers who want to learn the programming language as JavaScript.
-Here you can learn the basics of programming and also specific info for automatization testing on js.
+This tutorial is designed for QA Engineers who are interested in learning the programming language JavaScript.
+Here, you'll delve into the fundamentals of programming and find specialized information for automated testing using JavaScript.
 Enjoy!